New Bitomat ATMs

 Spain has seen an increase in the number of TAX AUDITS RELATED TO CRYPTO, so the issue of calculating and filing taxes is important for both investors and companies, with large fines for failing to do so.
 AfterTHE COLLAPSE OF THE POPULAR U.S. CRYPTOCURRENCY EXCHANGE FTX in 2022, Spanish regulators will no doubt be pleased to see such regulations being implemented.

-However, for investors, trusting an exchange is now a bit more difficult (because any of them can take your money or crypto with very little chance of recovering your assets), so the author recommends using one of the more than 40 Bitcoin ATMs around the world of Spain to perform such transactions.
+However, for investors, trusting an exchange is now a bit more difficult (since any of them can take your money or crypto with very little chance of recovering your assets), so the author recommends using one of the more than 40 Bitcoin ATMs around the world of Spain to perform such transactions.

 In Spain, every investor pays tax on cryptocurrencies, including when they use Bitcoin ATMs.